Marketing Your Brand Online: Social Media – The Branding Pen Article #7.1.3

 Deciding where to focus your efforts in social media can be very confusing.
 There are so many social media platforms available to us now, how will we ever know which ones are the right ones to reach our target audience?

 That said, if you don’t have a Facebook page for your business, you are missing the boat.
-With over 1.13 billion active daily users (as of June 2016), it’s quite likely you will find a healthy number of your customers here.
+With over 2.11 billion active daily users (as of December 2023), it’s quite likely you will find a healthy number of your customers here.
 You may find the same thing in Twitter, but you will need to spend some time figuring out where your customers are hanging out and then hang out with them.

 I would try to keep the number of active social media sites you participate in to a minimum however.
 Trying to keep up with too many will prove tedious and exhausting, your efforts will be too diluted to be very effective and it will prohibit you from building a strong presence on any of them.
 Having a strong presence on 3 or 4 social media platforms is preferable to having a mediocre presence on 7 or 8.

 Try to keep your social media account names consistent across all the various platforms.
 Otherwise it will be easy for people to get confused about who is who, and you want to be recognizable here.
-Using a site like Knowem will enable you to register your brand across the more than 500 social networks out there, thereby protecting your brand from inadvertently being registered by someone else.

 Once you have focused in on a handful of social media sites to try, you can cross post to many of them at once using social media management tools such as Hootsuite or Buffer.
 You can schedule posts to numerous social networks at once, taking much of the tedium out of your social media efforts.
 You can also get apps for your smart phone so you can post on the road.